yolk/mite-rb/README.md

     gem install mite-rb

-mite-rb requires activeresource and activesupport in version 2.3.14 or above.
+mite-rb requires activeresource and activesupport in version 3.1 or above.
+If you want/need to use it with activeresource 2.3.14 to 3.0.9 please use mite-rb 0.4.5.

 ## Documentation